psyb0t/safe-transmission/README.md

 ### Volumes

+- `/vpn-config.ovpn`: The secret tunnel info.
+- `/vpn-auth.txt`: The password allowing you to go through the tunnel.
-- `/config`: Where the settings.json and VPN config live.
+- `/config`: Where the transmission config files live.
 - `/downloads`: Your download stash.
 - `/watch`: Auto-add torrents from this directory.